Lucky-Loek/ou-master-mvc-task/README.md

 ## Task

+### Part 1

+The researcher will ask you some questions.
+Please answer them to the best of your ability.
+If you have trouble answering one of the questions, or feel like you don't know the answer, say so.

+### Part 2

 Your task is to show the average grade for an O.W.L. according to the Model-View-Controller design pattern.

 You have a maximum of 20 minutes to spend on the task.
 It is okay if you cannot finish.
 You are not graded and your work